EB-Forks/www.fxsitecompat.dev/content/blog/2020/firefox-78-beta-and-developer-edition-are-out-will-be-the-next-esr.md

 * Making cookies `SameSite=Lax` by default

 Also, remember that the [Flash support will be removed](https://www.fxsitecompat.dev/en-CA/docs/2018/flash-plug-in-support-will-be-removed-in-2020/) by the end of the year.
 Be sure to plan ahead.

+**Update**: Mozilla is planning to disable TLS 1.0/1.1 in Firefox 78.